Cullen/Frost Bankers Earnings Call Transcripts

 -

-First quarter 2025 saw strong earnings growth, higher net interest margin, and robust consumer and commercial loan expansion.
-Guidance for 2025 was raised, with improved outlooks for net interest income and margin, while credit quality and capital allocation remain solid.
+Net income rose to $149.3 million with strong loan and deposit growth, improved net interest margin, and robust consumer and commercial performance.
+Guidance was raised for net interest income and margin, while credit quality and capital remain solid.

 Fiscal Year 2024